Swordy777/Finance-Test-Suite-cs50fp/README.md

   - Open VS Code Desktop, and let it connect to WSL
   - Install Microsoft WSL Extension (`ms-vscode-remote.remote-wsl`  in the search bar in the extensions tab) and Microsoft Python extension (`@id:ms-python.python` in the search bar in the extensions tab)
       > If a message that you're on wsl 1 is shown, use [this documentation](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#set-wsl-version-to-1-or-2) to switch to wsl 2
   - Press Ctrl + Shift + P → WSL: Open folder in WSL, then pick "Show Local" and choose a folder for the project.
-Press <code>Ctrl + `</code> to display a terminal and check if it runs on Powershell; if it is, press Ctrl + Shift + P again and pick WSL: Reopen folder in WSL.
+Press <code>Ctrl + `</code> to display a terminal and check if it runs on Powershell; if it does, press Ctrl + Shift + P again and pick WSL: Reopen folder in WSL.
 This time after VS Code restarts your terminal should use bash
 - Enable Ubuntu repositories:
   >```
   >sudo add-apt-repository main